-An Independent Contractor Agreement (ICA) may be used for services under \$50,000 and must be used for services over \$50,000.
-An ICA may contain complex terms and conditions, specifications, or a negotiated variance in the County's liability and/or workers' compensation insurance limits.
+An Independent Contractor Agreement (ICA) should be used for services under \$100,000 that may contain complex terms and conditions, specifications or a negotiated variance in the County's liability and/or workers' compensation insurance limits.
 Departments must submit the ICA to County Counsel for approval as to form and content and to Risk Management for approval of insurance requirements.
 The Risk Manager must approve any departures from the standard insurance requirements.
-(County Procedures Manual Title I, Section 300, D).
-Departments must submit the agreement in the FE contracts module with the signed ICA to Purchasing as supporting documentation.
+(County Procedures Manual Title I, Section 300, B).
+Departments must submit a requisition and the signed ICA to Purchasing as supporting documentation.